YMNNs/NEU-Mathe-GetAM/README.md

 ## Usage

-1. Import .SQL file into your MySql database.
+1. Import .SQL file into your MySQL database.

 2. Modify the database configuration in the code.